CrazyHarry/Audit-trail/rest-server/README.md

 # Composer REST Server

 Hyperledger Composer comes with a rest-server which, after providing the business network and business network cards, allows users to manipulate resources on the blockchain network through the REST protocol.
-The server allows to be ran on a single-user basis (for development) or a multi-user setup.
+The server can run on a single-user basis (for development) or a multi-user setup.
 Both will be discussed below.

 ## Architecture

 ![Architecture](architecture.png "Architecture")

 Above the architecture of the current implementation of **Audit-trail**.
 We have a Hyperledger Composer Peer Node running it's essential components and the audit trail business network.
-This is essentially the blockchain on a single-node
+This is essentially the blockchain on a single-node:
-- **CA**: which is the certificate authority
+- **CA**: which is the certificate authority (checks if you're allowed to submit requests and transactions)
 - **Orderer**: which validates transactions and state changes
 - **Peer**: which is this node's endpoint
 - **CoucbDB**: which contains the ledger